One Pot Pasta with Ricotta and Lemon

 This is where you have to taste your pasta dish and make it your own.
 If you like it really lemony like I do, add up to another quarter cup of lemon juice, a little bit at a time.
 If the lemon is too strong, add a bit more ricotta.
 If the sauce is too thick for your taste, add a bit of reserved pasta water, a tablespoon at a time.

 Serve this pasta immediately with a grind of fresh black pepper and additional Parmesan.
 You can even warm your pasta bowls, if you’re feeling indulgent.
-Like many pasta dishes, this is a pasta recipe best served warm.
+Unlike revenge, this is a dish best served warm.